 And Washington is just unique in and of itself in this sense.

-You've got Congress, you got the Senate, you got the White House, you got staffers for the Congressmen, you got staffers for the senators, you got staffers for the White House, and then you've got the media.
+You've got Congress, you've got the Senate, you got the White House, you got staffers for the Congressmen, you got staffers for the senators, you got staffers for the White House, and then you've got the media.

-Can you can you put this in there?
+Can you put this in there?

-You got very little investigative reporting.
+You've got very little investigative reporting.

 I mean, just on Hillary Clinton alone and the email scandal, you know, there's no Woodward and Bernstein that are emerging today, even though there's more opportunity than there's ever been before.

-I mean, you can look at all the other issues, look at Clinton, look at all these people that I mentioned this week that had access because they're Clinton Foundation donors to Hillary Clinton and how they reap financial rewards.
+Look at all these people that I mentioned this week that had access because they're Clinton Foundation donors to Hillary Clinton and how they reap financial rewards.

-One guy gets the rights to Colombian Forests, he's a big Clinton Foundation donor, another guy gets a meeting with you know, this whatever country it was that he needed a meeting with because he goes through the Clinton Foundation and Hillary's Secretary of State, and you know, all those people are getting rewarded.
+Another guy gets a meeting with, you know, this whatever country it was that he needed a meeting with because he goes through the Clinton Foundation and Hillary's Secretary of State.

 And it's just corrupt.

-And he says, I don't need your people, I don't need your people's money.
+And he says, I don't need your people.

 I don't need anything from you people.

-And he doesn't do things in conventional ways, he doesn't say conventional things, and all those people that like the system as it's currently designed, both Republicans and Democrats, because they're equally guilty.
+And all those people that like the system as it's currently designed, both Republicans and Democrats, because they're equally guilty.

-Republicans aren't using enumerated powers, they're ceding their constitutional authority to a president that wants to build up more and more power in the executive branch, so they're not fighting.
+They're ceding their constitutional authority to a president that wants to build up more and more power in the executive branch.

-And thus we have all of the you know, the conditions we now have the country in.
+And thus we have all of the, you know, the conditions we now have the country in.

 They haven't fought the Obama agenda.